 (d) San Lorenzo, Sulphur, and Ward Creeks.
-Any changes to San Lorenzo, Sulphur Creeks should ensure the continued ability of each waterway to accommodate runoff from storms and should not expand the area within the 100-year flood zone.
+Any changes to San Lorenzo, Sulphur, or Ward Creeks should ensure the continued ability of each waterway to accommodate runoff from storms and should not expand the area within the 100-year flood zone.
+Likewise, development in the watersheds of these creeks should not divert stormwater across watershed boundaries unless it can be demonstrated that downstream impacts in the receiving watershed will be mitigated, as established in a report by an independent certified hydrologist to be retained by the County.